the-draupnir-project/draupnir-documentation/docs/matrix-protection-suite/concepts/protection.md

 authority that is available to the entire application.
 Draupnir has access to the entire Matrix account it has been configured to use, and so conventionally all parts of Draupnir could cause any effect.
-Whether that be shutdown Matrix rooms, ban users, hijack rooms, go rogue.
+Whether that be to shutdown Matrix rooms, ban users, hijack rooms, or go rogue.
 Draupnir has the ambient authority to do all these things, we have to challange this authority and create ways of containing and auditing it.
 Because without, any protection that is enabled could act with the entire authority of Draupnir, to shutdown rooms and ban users, and this would be very confusing to the end user, especially